2024 NBA Finals: Media coverage

 The Finals was televised in the United States by ABC (including local affiliates WCVB-TV in Boston and WFAA in Dallas) for the 22nd consecutive year.
-This marked the first and only Finals called by the team of play-by-play announcer Mike Breen, analysts Doris Burke and JJ Redick, and sideline reporter Lisa Salters.
+Like before, lead play-by-play broadcaster Mike Breen and sideline reporter Lisa Salters called the NBA Finals.
+With longtime analysts Jeff Van Gundy and Mark Jackson being laid off by ESPN, Doris Burke and Doc Rivers were hired as analysts on the lead broadcast team.
 This made Burke the first woman to serve as a television analyst for a major men's professional championship event.
-Furthermore, this was the first Finals since 2006 without Jeff Van Gundy or Mark Jackson as commentators, as they were laid off after the previous year's finals.
+The trio of Breen, Burke, and Rivers were to call the NBA Finals.
+However, with Rivers being hired as the head coach of Milwaukee Bucks, JJ Redick was enlisted as a replacement to Rivers for the NBA Finals team.
 Following the conclusion of the Finals, however, Redick was hired as head coach of the Los Angeles Lakers.

 The Finals was broadcast on ESPN Radio with Marc Kestecher and P. J. Carlesimo as commentators, as well as Jorge Sedano as the reporter.
 This was the first Finals since 2019 without Doris Burke as a radio commentator.

 Viewership

 Game 1 was, excluding the COVID-19 pandemic-affected 2020 and 2021 editions, the least-watched opening match for the Finals since 2007, with its 10.99 million viewers being a 5% decrease in average viewership from the previous Finals and an 8% decrease from the last Celtics appearance in 2022.
 Game 2 saw a 10% increase in viewership from the first game, making it the best-performing Game 2 since 2019.
 Game 3 received slightly less viewers than the previous game while being a 2% increase compared to its predecessor in 2023.
 With the Celtics holding a 3–0 series lead, Game 4 received only 9.62 million viewers, making it the second least-watched game of its kind since tracking began, only behind the 2020 edition.
 Game 5 closed the series out with an averaged 12.2 million viewers, giving the overall series an average rating of 5.8 and a viewership of 11.31 million, approximately a 3% decrease from the 2023 edition.
-Some commentators blamed the rather disappointing viewership on the assortment of blowouts which characterized several of the games.
+Some commentators blamed the rather disappointing viewership on the assortment of blowouts that characterized several of the games.